Grand Forks-Greenwood

 Grand Forks-Greenwood was the name of a provincial electoral district in the Canadian province of British Columbia centred on the town of Grand Forks, in the Boundary Country between the Okanagan and Kootenay Countries.
 The riding first appeared in the 1924 election as the result of a merger of the former ridings of Greenwood and Grand Forks, and lasted until the 1963 election.
 As of 1966 the area was represented by Boundary-Similkameen.
 The same area is now part of West Kootenay-Boundary.

-For other ridings in the Kootenay region, please see Kootenay (electoral districts).